bspitzer-bu/Group_Project/README.md

 four elements:
 1. A class presentation (powerpoint) to be given on April 30 or May 2, 2019.
 It should last 20-25 minutes and each student in your group must give part of the presentation.
-This will not be a ìliveî presentation.
+This will not be a ‚Äúlive‚Äù presentation.
 You should instead prepare screenshots to show your database features.
 2. A demonstration in my office on May 7 or 8, 2019.
 Exact times will be determined later.